 Wellness | March 15, 2022

-Sleep Changes in Seniors | Insomnia and the inability to stay asleep are common complaints of older adults.
-While it is not uncommon for older adults to sleep more lightly than they did when they were younger, they still need a good night’s sleep.
-Having insomnia or feeling sleepy throughout the day could be indicative of underlying problems.
+Sleep changes in seniors can happen for a variety of reasons.
+Insomnia and the inability to stay asleep are common complaints of older adults.
+It is not uncommon for seniors to sleep lighter than they did when they were young but, a good night’s sleep is still necessary.
+Having insomnia or feeling sleepy throughout the day could indicate an underlying problem.

 Many factors can contribute to insomnia and wakefulness.
 Lack of exercise, improper diet, and unstructured days may cause some seniors to have insomnia.
 Medications can interfere with normal circadian rhythms and cause drowsiness during the day or alertness at night.